 So he just had a bunch of people outside a gate with Alex yelling a bunch of catchphrases into a PA system.

-During Alex's speech, the camera person panned around the audience to show the full crowd.
+During Alex's speech, the camera person panned around the audience to show it's pretty thin.

-And really, Trump doesn't even know this, but he's been put in, and people didn't elect him, to be a broker to get China to come to heel, which, of course, they won't.
+And really, Trump doesn't even know this, but he's been put in, and people did elect him, to be a broker to get China to come to heel, which, of course, they won't.

 It's kind of like Hitler and Stalin had their pact and split Poland.

-And so if you really want to analyze all this, that's my research view, is that What?
+And so if you really want to analyze all this, that's my research view is that Trump is what he's doing, but he is trying to be popular and he's in there.

-He's trying to gauge everything and he's drawn from the swamp and he's not our messiah.
+He's trying to gauge everything and he's drawing from a swamp and he's on our mass.

 The first contradiction is that the globalists are supposed to hate Trump.